-She contributed to journals such as Yishu: Journal of Contemporary Chinese Art, Third Text (upcoming in May 2020), Art Margins online, Camera Austria, profil – súčasného vytvarného umenia, Kuba Paris, H-Net, and Magis Iteso.
+She contributed to journals such as Third Text, Yishu: Journal of Contemporary Chinese Art, Art Margins online, Camera Austria, Profil – súčasného vytvarného umenia, Kuba Paris, H-Net Shera, and Magis Iteso.

 She gained her PhD in 2019 from the Film and Visual Culture department at the University of Aberdeen.
 Denisa was supervised by Prof. Amy Bryzgel (Visual Culture) and Dr. Jo Vergunst (Anthropology).